danmbrown/city-of-whispers/Playbooks/Pillar.md

 ## Ties & Secrets
 Pick two people with whom you have a Tie.
 For each, pick what you know about them from the [[Lists#Area of Insight]]

+- Harbear, your mentor
+- Jofuna, your former partner
+- Gidrun, a government official
+- Andreg, a disgraced noble
+- Yatthai, your parent

 ## Recuperation
 - You may always clear 1 Heat when you lay low for a day.
 Ask the Magistrate what you missed.